soemre/draggable_menu/README.md

 ---

 ## Using Scrollables
 While using scrollable with a Draggable Menu you need to add the `ScrollableManager` widget above the scrollable you want to control Draggable with and set the physics of the Scrollable (e.g. ListView) to `NeverScrollableScrollPhysics`.
 The `ScrollableManager` widget must be under a `DraggableMenu` widget.
-You can do it by just simply using your widgets under its `child` or `customUI` parameters.
+You can do it by just simply using your widgets under its `child` or `ui` parameters.

 ```dart
 DraggableMenu(